-Breathlessness is the most common symptom of pleural mesothelioma and is often caused by a build-up of pleural fluid around the lungs.
 In the earlier stages of pleural mesothelioma, controlling this fluid build-up will improve breathlessness.
-The level of improvement will depend on how healthy your lungs were before you developed pleural mesothelioma, and the level of lung function after surgery.
-You may also feel breathless because of the cancer itself not allowing the lung to work properly – this is known as a trapped lung.
+The level of improvement will depend on the health of your lungs before diagnosis, and how well they function after surgery.
+You may also feel breathless because of the cancer itself not allowing the lung to work properly (trapped lung).

-Infection or a low level of red blood cells (anaemia) can also cause breathlessness.
-Your doctor can manage this with medication.
+Other problems such as infection or a low level of red blood cells (anaemia) can also cause breathlessness.

-Although living with breathlessness can be difficult, there are ways to reduce its impact on your life.
-For some people, there are surgical options to control the build-up of fluid.
+Although living with breathlessness can be difficult, there are ways to reduce its impact on your life and manage the condition at home.